AndyN9/todo-list-apps/README.md

 ## Current Implementations
 [vite](https://vitejs.dev/) is used in all implementation as the frontend bundler.

+- Vanilla
 - Typescript
+- React

 ### Planned Implementations

-- Vanilla
-- React
+[vitest](https://vitest.dev/) is planned as the unit test framework.

-- React Typescript
+- React & Typescript